banisterious/obsidian-canvas-roots/wiki-content/Custom-Maps.md

 4. Click **Create**

-The map note is created in your configured maps folder (Control Center → Preferences → Folder locations → Maps folder).
+The map note is created in your configured map notes folder (Control Center → Preferences → Folder locations → Map notes folder).

 ### From JSON Import